We provide competitive rates for dealing with most pests. All treatments are carried out as humanely as possible, using approved products.

 Survey and treatment fees must be paid for in advance.
 If no treatment is necessary we will refund the treatment cost.

-|Rats, mice, squirrels||£64.08 per course of treatment or £21.30 if you receive benefits*||The price includes an initial survey/treatment and a further two visits for treatment where necessary.
+The cost is £64.08 per course of treatment or £21.30 if you get benefits.
+The price includes an initial survey or treatment and two visits for treatment where necessary.

-|Other insects such as cockroaches, bed bugs, fleas, cluster flies etc||£80.70 for first treatment||Follow up visits within a set timeframe, including treatment £43.03|
+This includes cockroaches, bed bugs, fleas, cluster flies.
+The cost is £80.70 for the first visit.
+Follow up visits within a set timeframe, including treatment are £43.03.

-Commercial premises fees (including VAT)
+Commercial premises fees

 Any treatments booked for wasps, when the problem is actually bees, will be fully charged.